 Wizz animates paper, balloons, ink and drawings for Primagaz

-Wizz, a Production, Post Production, and Motion Design studio that I introduced to you last year, has just created a beautiful campaign for the Primagaz website.
+Wizz, a Production, Post Production, and Motion Design studio, has just created a very beautiful campaign for the Primagaz website.

-Different worlds are explored through 4 spots, each using trendy animation styles set to slam poetry:
+Different worlds are explored through 4 spots, showcasing the trendy animation styles of the moment, set to slam poetry:

-• Paper: More and more advertising campaigns are using this type of rendering, close to origami.
-Orange, for instance, based an entire range of plans on this concept.
-Many designers, tired of seeing digital renders looking more and more alike, prefer to return to traditional tools such as paper and scissors to give more texture and naturalness to their work.
-In the Primagaz video using this approach, I think there are as many real elements (photographed and then animated) as 3D ones (for the unfolding parts, etc.).
+• Paper: More and more advertising campaigns are using this kind of look, reminiscent of origami.
+Orange, for example, based an entire range of plans on this style.
+Many designers, tired of seeing digital renders that all look alike, prefer to return to traditional tools such as paper and scissors, to bring more texture and a natural feel.
+In the case of the Primagaz video using this technique, I think there are as many real elements (photographed then animated) as there are 3D ones (for the unfolding parts, etc.).

 • Balloons: In the second video, balloons take center stage.
-This time, it's fully 3D—it reminded me of an old TF1 ad bumper where the letters inflated themselves.
-Note to self: go watch Up, the latest Pixar film with lots of balloons—it looks amazing...
+This time it’s fully 3D, and it reminded me of one of TF1’s old advertising jingles, where the letters inflated themselves.
+Note to self: go see Up, the latest Pixar movie with lots of balloons — it looks stunning...

-• Inks: With a focus on fluidity and lightness, ink or watercolor-style renderings give soft and airy results.
+• Inks: With a focus on fluidity and lightness, ink or watercolor-style renders can achieve delicate, airy results.
 In the same spirit, check out the T.RowePrice spot by Psyop or the Apple iPod Island ad.

-• Drawings: With a more urban and graphic tone, hand-drawn typography is also trendy in the animation world.
-The clips by So-Me for Justice and Kanye West, or the animations by Les Frères Moustache based on Grems’ drawings, have inspired many.
+• Drawings: With a more urban and graphic tone, hand-drawn typography is also very popular in the animation world.
+The clips by So-Me for Justice and Kanye West, or the Frères Moustache animations based on Grems’ drawings, have inspired many.

-I find it great that companies like Primagaz value graphic design and artistic quality in their online communication campaigns.
-It rejuvenates the brand and gives it a positive image for us “young people.”
-I’m less of a fan of the slam part, though—but that’s another story ;)
+I think it’s great that companies like Primagaz give importance to graphic design and artistic quality in their communication campaigns for the web.
+It rejuvenates the brand and gives it a good image — at least for us “young folks.”
+I’m less into the slam part, though, but that’s another story ;)

 About the author